selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_extension_v1.html.markdown

 # selectel\_dbaas\_extension\_v1

-Manages a V1 extension resource within Selectel Managed Databases Service.
-Can be installed only for PostgreSQL datastores.
+Creates and manages a PostgreSQL extension in Selectel Managed Databases using public API v1.

 Creates and manages a PostgreSQL extension using public API v1.
 Applicable to PostgreSQL, PostgreSQL for 1C, and PostgreSQL TimescaleDB datastores.
-For more information about Managed Databases, see the official Selectel documentation for [PostgreSQL](https://docs.selectel.ru/cloud/managed-databases/postgresql/), [PostgreSQL for 1C](https://docs.selectel.ru/cloud/managed-databases/postgresql-for-1c/), and [PostgreSQL TimescaleDB](https://docs.selectel.ru/cloud/managed-databases/timescaledb/).
+For more information about extensions, see the official Selectel documentation for [PostgreSQL](https://docs.selectel.ru/cloud/managed-databases/postgresql/), [PostgreSQL for 1C](https://docs.selectel.ru/cloud/managed-databases/postgresql-for-1c/), and [PostgreSQL TimescaleDB](https://docs.selectel.ru/cloud/managed-databases/timescaledb/).

 ## Example usage